eliodata/wordpress-snippets-manager/README.md

 *   WordPress 5.0 or higher.
 *   The "Code Snippets" plugin installed and activated on your WordPress site.

+## Companion Plugin

+This extension requires a companion plugin to be installed on your WordPress site to communicate with the "Code Snippets" plugin.
+You can find the plugin in the `wordpress-plugin` directory of this repository.

 ## Installation

 1. Install the extension from the Visual Studio Code Marketplace.